jomit/AITrials/aml/README.md

 - Replace all files in `aml_config` folder with files in `startupfunding\aml_config` folder

+- `cd startupfunding`

 - `az ml experiment submit -c local train.py`

-- Uncomment `addmodelcomparison` method call on `line 143` in `train.py` and submit the experiment using above command again
+- Uncomment `addmodelcomparison` method call on `line 140` in `train.py` and submit the experiment using above command again

 - Open the project in Azure Machine Learning Workbench and see the accuracy graph under `Runs\All Runs`